ebzzry/ebzzry.github.io/src/en/reflections.md

   thing that was lost.<br>

-- Intelligence quotience is what intelligence quotience tests measure.<br>
+- Intelligence quotient is what intelligence quotient tests measure.<br>

 - Just dive and try not to drown.<br>